ethersphere/swarm/swarm/pss/README.md

 Since pss itself never requires a confirmation from a peer of whether a message is received or not, one could argue that pss shows `UDP`-like behavior.

-It is also important to note that if the wrong (partial) address is set for a particular key/topic combination, the message will may never reach that peer.
+It is also important to note that if the wrong (partial) address is set for a particular key/topic combination, the message may never reach that peer.
 The further left in the address byte slice the error lies, the less likely it is that delivery will occur.

 ### EXCHANGE